 A sampling of avocado-pit carvings that Kate made on our trip.

 In addition to our digital offerings, we've been regrounding ourselves in physical crafting and artmaking as we work toward eventually bringing one of our dream projects into reality – a seasonally-oriented, physical Hummingbird Hill zine series.
 (On a related note, we've recently been busy creating little things for a local holiday art fair.
-Eventually we'll have a shop for our wares connected to our website, but for now we'll just share some glimpses of what we've been working on.)
+Eventually we'll have a digital shop for our wares, but for now we'll just share some glimpses of what we've been working on.)